williballenthin/williballenthin.com/content/post/2020-05-26-dynamic-native-library-path-openjdk14.md

 draft: false
 ---

-Braindump on changing the Java native library search path at runtime on OpenJDK 14.
+Braindump on changing the Java native library search path (typically set via `java.library.path`) at runtime on OpenJDK 14.
+The JRE parses and initializes the configuration once upon startup, so subsequent calls to `System.setProperty("java.library.path", ...)` have no effect.
+As a workaround, we can use reflection to update the internal datastructures with our extended search path.

 Internet comments suggest this should work for JDK 12 and 13.
 For Java 8 and earlier, you can try [this techinque](https://stackoverflow.com/a/49226657/87207).